Kotlin/kotlinx.serialization/docs/topics/serialization-get-started.md

     data class Data(val a: Int, val b: String)
     ```

-   > The `@Serialization` annotation enables default serialization of all properties in the primary constructor,
+   > The `@Serialization` annotation enables default serialization of all properties in the primary constructor.
-   > but you can adjust this behavior using various techniques.
+   > You can adjust this behavior using various techniques.
 These include serialization of backing fields, defining
    > custom constructors, specifying optional properties, marking properties as required and more.
    > These techniques allow for precise control over which properties are serialized and how the serialization process is managed.
    > For more information, see [Serialization customization options](serialization-customization-options.md).